 Don’t miss the other Survival Guide posts

 Source notes are printed at the end of sections of consolidated statutes to show you the amendment history of a particular section and to enable you to trace the section back in time.
 The citations found in source notes are like breadcrumbs citing to legislation that has affected the consolidated law in some way, either by enactment, amendment or repeal.
+They can also indicate when the statute was last consolidated.
 If the section in question has not been amended since it was originally enacted or last revised, the source note will only show the citation to the original act or last revision.

 Let’s use section 18(1) of the Employment Standards Act, 2000 found in Consolidated Law on eLaws as an example:

 What the source notes for section 18(1) of the Employment Standards Act, 2000 indicate is that there are two acts that have affected this section.
 Let’s break down the citation to the first act listed in the source note:

 Year: This number refers to the year in which the statute received royal assent, and the annual volume to reference when looking for this statute in full.

 Chapter: The ‘c’ stands for the chapters which make up an annual volume.
 Once royal assent has been given, each statute is assigned a chapter number.
 This number is referencing the chapter making changes to the section of the consolidated law in question.